Dillian Whyte vs. Joseph Parker: Fight details

-Main Event

 Whyte won the bout via UD in a fight which saw both boxers hit the canvas.
 Whyte knocked Parker down twice in the fight, dropping him in rounds two and nine.
 It looked as though a short left hook dropped Parker for the first time in his career, however the instant replay showed it was a clash of heads.
 Referee Ian John Lewis made the count.
 Most of the middle rounds were mostly back and forth action with both fighters having success.
 Whyte was coming forward, countering and began using his jab more while Parker was mostly on the back foot, using movement and landing 2-3 punch combinations.
 After round six, Whyte began to show fatigue.
 This did not prevent him from carrying on going forward and trying to land big shots as Parker was wary of Whyte's power.
 Whyte also started using roughhouse tactics after the first few rounds.
 This included rabbit punches, head-butting, holding and hitting and pushing Parker over the ropes.
 He was warned once earlier in the fight and then warned again in the final rounds, however no points were deducted.
 Parker took over in the final rounds but was unable to put Whyte away.
 Parker had an explosive start to round twelve, knowing he needed a knockout to win, he eventually knocked down a fatigued Whyte with 20 seconds left in the fight with a right hand to the head.
 Whyte got to his feet and survived the remaining seconds of the fight.
 The three judges scored the fight unanimously 115–110, 114–111, and 113–112 in favour of Whyte.
 Many of the pundits ringside, which included Steve Bunce, had the fight closer including those on radio, with some even having Parker as the winner.
 Some portion of the boxing media also scored the fight close, in favour of Parker.
 The Sky Sports team, which included Matthew Macklin, David Haye, Johnny Nelson and Tony Bellew, were criticized for their views.